Signalsmith-Audio/hilbert-iir/README.md

 ## License

-The license is currently [0BSD](LICENSE.txt), but if you need anything else, get in touch.
+The license is [0BSD](LICENSE.txt), which lets you use/modify/redistribute the code for any purpose ("public domain equivalent").
+If you need anything else, get in touch.